 Those are the artists that I really respect – artists like Lainey Wilson.

 The queen of “bell-bottom country” has become on of the biggest artists in country music over the past couple years.
 In 2021 she had her first #1 single with “Things A Man Oughta Know.”
-She won the CMA New Artist of the Year award at the 2022 ceremonies, and “Heart Like a Truck,” the first single from her sophomore album Bell Bottom Country, is climbing the charts and sitting inside the top 10 thanks to some help from TikTok (and Lainey’s…well, her bell bottom).
+She won the CMA New Artist of the Year award at the 2022 ceremonies, and “Heart Like a Truck” became a massive hit and Lainey’s second #1 single with the help of TikTok and…well, Lainey’s bell bottom.

 But what you don’t see is the years of hard work that it took to get there.

 Lainey actually started out at a young age…as a Hannah Montana impersonator.
 And when she would perform as the famous Miley Cyrus character, she would “open” for Hannah Montana as herself so she could play some of her own music.